IPhone OS 3: Cut, copy, or paste

-iPhone OS 3 introduced a "cut, copy, or paste" bubble dialog when users press and hold text.
+iPhone OS 3 introduced a "cut, copy, and paste" bubble dialog when users press and hold text.
 The "paste" button would incorporate anything stored in the device's clipboard into the marked area.

 Spotlight

 Spotlight is a system-wide indexing and search feature, aiming to help users search their device for specific contacts, email messages, calendar appointments, multimedia files, apps and more.
 It is accessed by swiping to the right from the home screen.

+Voiceover

+Voiceover is a screenreader accessibility feature option for blind or low vision users that says the text that is on the screen.
+This feature was first introduced with OS X 10.4 Tiger in 2005.

 Home screen

-iPhone OS 3 expands the maximum number of pages on the home screen to 11, for a total number of 180 apps.
+iPhone OS 3 expanded the maximum number of pages on the home screen to 11, for a total number of 180 apps.

 Find My iPhone

 Users with subscriptions to MobileMe were able to remotely track, lock, and erase their iPhones if lost.

 App features

 Messages

 The Messages app received native support for the Multimedia Messaging Service (MMS), allowing users to send and receive messages that also contain pictures, contacts, locations, voice recordings, and video messages.